kar5t3n/ab/RPi_Installation.md

 ==
 <b>Install the Tor Hidden Service</b>

-Login as 'root' with the new password
+Login with the default username 'root' and the new password

 Download the "master.zip"